 This role is very important.
 You’re the first and last person that our guests will see.
 Also you will decide the speed of rotation and flow of guests in the restaurant.
-Maintaining the cleanliness of the restaurant is another important task for our host.
-Make sure the outside, the entrance and lounge area are trash-free, keeping the windows and door clean, maintaining the carpet clean and hallway dust free.
+Assisting in maintaining the cleanliness of the restaurant is another important task for our host.
+Which entails making sure the outside, entrance and lounge area are free of trash, cleaning the windows and door, vacuuming the carpet and dusting throughout the restaurant.

-- When guests come in, greet them in a friendly manner.
-Ask them if they prefer sitting at our dinning area, bar, high tops or crudo bar (depending on what areas we have available at their arrival time).
-If there wasn’t available seating, take their names and number of group, make a note of their arrival time, and give them an estimated waiting time by saying “we’re estimating a __ minute wait”.
+- When guests enter the building, greet them in a friendly manner.
+If there are options, ask them if they prefer sitting in our dining area, the bar, a high top in the bar area.
+If there wasn’t available seating with the Waitlist app enter their name, number and party size.
+Provide them an estimated wait time by saying “we’re estimating a __ minute wait”.

 - Invite them to the Lounge area while they wait.
 Offer them a bottle of water and cups, also make sure they have menus to check out while waiting.
 Let them know to approach the bar when ready to order appetizers or drinks.

 - Before sitting people, communicate with servers and bartenders to make sure they are ready for them.
 Follow a rotation when tables on both sections are available.